|

 poets of the nineteenth century Humbert would consider great?
 We

 don't know.
-It probably would have been either Emerson, Thoreau,
+It could have been either Emerson, Thoreau,

 Longfellow, Poe and Whitman.
 Whitman was from the vicinity of New